 No. 4.1 Principle ESG ratings and data products providers should make adequate levels of public disclosure and transparency a priority for their ESG ratings and data products, including their methodologies and processes to enable the users of the product to understand what the product is and how it is produced, including any potential conflicts of interest and while maintaining a balance with respect to proprietary or confidential information, data and methodologies.
 4.2 Context Ensuring transparency of methodologies and processes that underpin ESG ratings and data products should enable all users and stakeholders to have a reasonable understanding of how each provider defines and compiles their respective ESG ratings and data products.
 Improved transparency on methodologies and processes would enhance overall trust in such ratings and data products.
-4.3 Actions ESG ratings and data products providers should, where applicable: 4.4 (A) make public disclosure and transparency a priority for their ESG ratings and data products offering subject to commercial sensitivity considerations; 4.5 (B) clearly describe their ESG ratings and data products to enable the users to understand the ESG rating's or ESG data product's intended purpose; and 4.6 (C) publish sufficient information about the methodologies underlying their ESG ratings and products and how they ensure their consistent implementation, to enable the users of these proto understand how their outputs were determined.
-4.7 ESG ratings providers should, where applicable, publish information that is relevant to understanding the methodologies, subject to any proprietary or confidentiality considerations.
-This information may include the but is not limited to: 4.8 (A) the measurement objective of the ESG rating; 4.9 (B) the criteria used to assess the entity or company; 4.10 (C) the KPIs used to assess the entity against each criterion; 4.11 (D) the relative weighting of these criteria to that assessment; 4.12 (E) the scope of business activities and group entities included in the assessment; 4.13 (F) the principal sources of qualitative and quantitative information used in the assessment, includin use of industry averages, estimations or other methodologies when actual data is not available, as as information on how the absence of information was treated; 4.14 (G) the time horizon of the assessment; 4.15 (H) the meaning of each assessment category; and 4.16 (I) a regular evaluation of their methodologies against the outputs which they have been used to produc 4.17 Outcome The purpose of this Principle is to ensure that ESG ratings and data products providers are transparent about the methodologies and processes that underpin their ESG ratings and data products, while maintaining a balance with respect to proprietary or confidential information, data and methodologies.
+4-3 Actions ESG ratings and data products providers should, where applicable: 4-4 (A) make public disclosure and transparency a priority for their ESG ratings and data products offerings, subject to commercial sensitivity considerations; 4-5 (B) clearly describe their ESG ratings and data products to enable the users to understand the ESG rating's or ESG data product's intended purpose including its measurement objective; and 4.6 (C) publish sufficient information about the methodologies underlying their ESG ratings and data products and how they ensure their consistent implementation to enable the users of these products to understand how their outputs were determined.
+4.7 ESG ratings and data products providers should, where applicable, publish information that is released to understanding their methodologies, subject to any proprietary or confidentiality considerations. information may include, but is not limited to: 4.8 (A) the measurement objective of the ESG rating; 4.9 (B) the criteria used to assess the entity or company; 4.10 (C) the KPIs used to assess the entity against each criterion; 4.11 (D) the relative weighting of these criteria to that assessment; 4.12 (E) the scope of business activities and group entities included in the assessment; 4.13 (F) the principal sources of qualitative and quantitative information used in the assessment, including example whether the information is forward-looking (such as transition plans), the use of industrial averages, estimations or other methodologies when actual data is not available, as well as information how the absence of information was treated; 4.14 (G) the time horizon of the assessment; 4.15 (H) the meaning of each assessment category; and 4.16 (I) a regular evaluation of their methodologies against the outputs which they have been used to produ Actions outlined at 4.7 to 4.16 above may have differential relevance and application across the range of ESG ratings and data products.
+4.17 Outcome The purpose of this Principle is to ensure that ESG ratings and data products providers are transparent about the methodologies and processes that underpin their ESG ratings and data products, while maintaining a balance with respect to proprietary or confidential information, data and methodologies.
 In order to promote market-wide confidence in ESG ratings and data products, all users and stakeholders need to have a reasonable understanding of how each provider defines and compiles their respective ESG ratings and data products.
 Improved transparency on methodologies and processes would enhance overall trust in such ratings and data products.